gagan052/SkillAble-3.0.0.1-/backend-optimization-suggestions.md

 4. Add database indexes for common queries (improves response time)
 5. Consider batch endpoints for related data (reduces request overhead)

-These optimizations should significantly improve the performance of the SkillAble platform, especially for the Gig details page which currently makes multiple API requests.
+These optimizations should significantly improve the performance of the DevXcom platform, especially for the Gig details page which currently makes multiple API requests.